Mayo Clinic Health System

 After an examination and blood work, the family had their answer.
 Hazel had celiac disease.
 The condition triggers an immune reaction to eating gluten, a protein found in wheat, barley and rye.
 This reaction can damage the lining of the small intestine, which prevents certain nutrients from being absorbed into the body.
 Symptoms can include constipation, bloating and fatigue.

 Sheri and her husband, Josh, knew the diagnosis would mean lifestyle changes for the whole family.
-She also knew she’d have someone to help guide her through those changes: Bonnie Steel, a Family Medicine nurse practitioner at Mayo Clinic Health System in Mankato, who has been Hazel’s primary care provider since birth.
-Family medicine providers like Steel care for patients of all ages and stages of life.
+She also knew she'd have someone to help guide her through those changes: Bonnie Steel, a Family Medicine nurse practitioner at Mayo Clinic Health System in Mankato, who has been Hazel's primary care provider since birth.
+Family Medicine providers like Bonnie care for patients of all ages and stages of life.

 “Bonnie was really great,” Sheri says.
 “She very much wanted to make sure our questions were answered and set us up with appointments to see a nutritionist and pediatric gastroenterologist.”